iTwin/connector-samples/cobie-excel-connector/README.md

 ## Register a new application

 1. Go to developer.bentley.com
-2. Register a new application with Application Type = SPA with scope "Visualization"
+2. Register a new SPA App with scope "Visualization"

 ## Create a new iModel